gunpinyo/phometa/README.md

 # phometa
-Phometa is an application that can build formal system based on visualization.
+Phometa is an application that can build formal system based on visualisation.

+This is individual project of Gun Pinyo
+Supervisor: Dr. Krysia Broda
+Second Marker: Prof. Alessio R. Lomuscio
+MEng Computing (4YFT)
+Imperial College London

+For full report of this project, please compile master.tex in `doc/` directory.
+**TODO: once the project complete, redirect this to pdf file.**

-**NOTE: This project is just start and I am still designing the architectue.**
+**NOTE: This project is just start and I am still designing the architecture.**
 **Please do not use this until this note is disappear.**

-## System Requirement
+## System Requirement for development
 - Makefile
 - elm 0.16
 - nodejs (>= 0.12.7)